otto-de/retail-api-hub-documentation/03_products_api/README.md

 ## Error handling

-The list of errors, warnings and infos that are given by the API can be found [here](api-error-codes.md).
+The list of errors and warnings that are given by the API can be found [here](api-error-codes.md).